 Three apprenticeship training representatives are current open in Appleton, Madison, and Milwaukee.
-Former Appleton ATR Lisa Perkofski accepted a position with the carpenters; former Madison ATR Debbie Schanke retired; and former Milwaukee ATR Steve Vander Heyden accepted a promotion with Unemployment Insurance.
+Former Appleton ATR Lisa Perkofski accepted a new position; former Madison ATR Debbie Schanke retired; and former Milwaukee ATR Steve Vander Heyden accepted a new position.

 When the Bureau receives the third round of the expansion grant, it will hire three additional positions: a grant manager and two navigators.